 - What is Earth Day and where can I find more information?

-- Where can I learn more about environmental education?
+- Where can I learn about environmental education?

 Visit EPA's Education website.

-- Where can I find more information about environmental education grants?
+- Where can I find information about environmental education grants?

 Visit the EPA environmental education grants web page to learn more about EE grants.

-- I would be interested in any free materials (teacher resources or curriculum) you could send me.
+- I am interested in any free materials (teacher resources or curriculum) you can send me.